 Fabric workload development kit frontend (preview)

-This Fabric developer sample serves as a guide for integrating a custom UX Workload with Microsoft Fabric.
+This Microsoft Fabric workload development sample repository serves as a guide for integrating a custom UX Workload with Microsoft Fabric.
 This project enables developers to seamlessly integrate their own UI components and behaviors into Fabric's runtime environment, enabling rapid experimentation and customization.
 Developers can use the Fabric development kit's framework to build workloads and create custom capabilities that extend the Fabric experience.
 The Fabric platform is designed to be interoperable with Independent Software Vendor (ISV) capabilities.
 For example, the item editor allows creating a native, consistent user experience by embedding ISV’s frontend in the context of a Fabric workspace item.

-The UX Workload Frontend is a standard web app (React) that incorporates our extension client SDK, a standard npm package, to enable its functionality.
-The ISV hosts and runs it inside an <iframe> in the Fabric portal.
-It presents ISV-specific UI experiences such as an item editor.
 The SDK provides all the necessary interfaces, APIs, and bootstrap functions required to transform a regular web app into a Micro Frontend web app that operates seamlessly within the Fabric portal.

 The SDK provides a sample UI with the following features:

-• Showcases the usage of most of the available SDK calls
+- Showcases the usage of most of the available SDK calls

-• Demonstrates an example of the Fluent UI-based extensible Ribbon that matches the look and feel of Fabric
+- Demonstrates an example of the Fluent UI-based extensible Ribbon that matches the look and feel of Fabric

-• Allows easy customization
+- Allows easy customization

-• Allows you to observe changes in Fabric in real time, while in Fabric Development Mode
+- Allows you to observe changes in Fabric in real time, while in Fabric Development Mode

 Prerequisites

-• UX Workload web app
+UX Workload web app

 This package is built on top of the Fluent UI and is designed for React.

-• UX Workload Frontend Manifest
+UX Workload Frontend Manifest

 The UX Workload Frontend Manifest is a JSON resource that the ISV provides.
 It contains essential information about the workload, such as the URL of the workload web app, and various UI details like the display name of the ISV item and associated icons.
 It also enables the ISV to customize what happens when users interact with their items in the Fabric portal.

-Step 1: Enable Workload Extensions in Fabric
+Step 1: Enable Workloads Development Feature in Fabric

-The tenant administrator has to enable the workload development feature in the Admin Portal.
+The tenant administrator has to enable the workloads development feature in the Admin Portal.
 It can be enabled for the entire organization or for specific groups within the organization by enabling the tenant switch Capacity admins can develop additional workloads.

 Step 2: Set up the frontend